stackhpc/tf-demo/README.md

 # Deployment Host Setup

-The host we're using for the workshop already has several things set up:
+The hosts we're using for the workshop already have several things set up:
 - `git`, `python`, `pip`, `virtualenv`, `wget` and `unzip` installed.
 - A virtualenv at `~/venv` which has `openstacksdk` and `ansible` installed.
 - `terraform` installed.
 - An openstack rc file and a `~/.config/openstack/clouds.yaml` file to authenticate against openstack.
-- Ansible galaxy roles downloaded to `~/.ansible/roles`
 - An ssh keypair at `~/.ssh/id_rsa{.pub}`.

-To avoid treading on other's work, create your own directory and work in that:
+To complete setup we just need to clone this repo and download the Ansible roles it needs from Ansible Galaxy:

     cd
     . ~/venv/bin/activate   # makes openstack and ansible available
-    mkdir <yourname>
-    cd <yourname>
     git clone https://github.com/stackhpc/tf-demo.git   # this repo
     cd tf-demo
+    ansible-galaxy install -r requirements.yml

 # Deployment and Configuration

-1. In `group_vars/all.yml`, change `instance_prefix` to your name.
+1. In `group_vars/all.yml`, change `instance_prefix` to your name or `lab*` username.

 2. Deploy infrastructure using Terraform: